 If it is your intention to help a learner with private driving practice then our Private Driving Practice Handbook is an absolute must for safe, effective practice.

 What are you waiting for? download your copy today!

 First drive and cockpit drill.

 Your first driving lesson should be to get you used to the cockpit drill (seating and mirror positioning), the vehicle’s controls and how to use them correctly.
-The instructor will explain both clutch and brake contol and how to position the vehicle and use the steering wheel correctly.
+The instructor will explain both clutch and brake control and how to position the vehicle and use the steering wheel correctly.
 When this has been covered the next stage is to explain how you will move the car away safely and under control, including further areas such as how to change gears etc. Then the exciting moment of actually moving the car away and driving along the road.
-Normally you will keep practising parking beside the road and then moving away again to give you the oppertunity to keep practising the use of the mirrors, signals, steering and pedals.
+Normally you will keep practising parking beside the road and then be moving away again to give you the opportunity to keep practising the use of the mirrors, signals, steering and pedals.

 How to?..(clutch control).

 A driver will use the clutch control to enable them to move their vehicle from a parked/stationary position, under full control and at the speed that the driver wants.